 Available Beds, will filter based on whether beds are available for that category.

 Language will filter based on the languages a program serves, as listed on the program's listing.
+This filter is dynamic, meaning that at least one program in the search results will match this filter.

 If using both Personal and Program Filters, you'll see programs that meet both sets of criteria.